sst/guide/_examples/how-to-use-pub-sub-in-your-serverless-app.md

 $ curl -X POST https://gevkgi575a.execute-api.us-east-1.amazonaws.com/order
 ```

-You should see `{status: 'successful'}` printed out.
-And if you head back to the debugger, you should see `Order confirmed!` printed out.
+You should see `{status: 'successful'}` being printed out.
+And if you head back to the debugger, you should see `Order confirmed!`.

 ## Publishing to our topic